 If you experience a serious problem with anyone at work, then simply declare FfA.
 Refusal to respect that (by either party) will create scope for disciplinary action.

 Translation: Form teams with whomever you want, so long as those aren’t intended for some sort of power grab.
 People don’t have to include you in stuff that doesn’t concern you.
-If you don’t get along with someone then declare FfA, click your ruby slippers three times, and you are effectively dead to one another… except to say “pass the salt”.
-Either of you so much as bad mouth the other then you can be shit-canned for it.
-Your call.
+If you don’t get along with someone then declare FfA and you are effectively dead to one another… except to say “pass the salt”.
+Breaching FfA automatically constitutes gross misconduct.

 Members are co-owners rather than employees, and must therefore participate in cooperating the business.
 This means doing our fair share of all the stuff that would normally be handled by bosses and owners.
 Cooperating a business is arguably the most direct form of action there is, since it bypasses the rationale for capitalism altogether.

-Translation: If you “just want a job” then consider applying to somewhere like Sports Direct.
-This is much more than that.
+Translation: If you “just want a job” then consider applying to literally anywhere else because the rest if the world already caters exclusively for that.
+This is much more than wage slavery.
 Action speaks louder than words.
 Everyone is expected to carry their fair share of the load.

 All recurring aspects of the business are divided into zones, which are like mini departments.
-Ideally whomever is most experienced, and/or knowledgeable on a particular aspect, is appointed to be its ZA (zone authority), and made responsible for that thing.
+Ideally whomever is most experienced, and/or knowledgeable on a particular aspect, is appointed to be its ZA (zone authority), and assumes responsiblity for that thing.

 The smooth functioning of zones is integral to the common good.

-The zones and their assigned ZAs are presented on the labour matrix – you can refer to this document in order to learn who is responsible for what.
+The zones and their assigned ZAs are presented on the labour matrix – you can refer to this document in order to find out who is responsible for what.

-ZAs are subject to instant democratic recall, but beyond that wield absolute authority over their zone(s).
-You may not interfere with how someone else does their job.
+ZAs are subject to instant democratic recall but, beyond that, wield absolute authority over their zone(s).
+You may not interfere with how someone else manages their zone.

 Translation: If you want to call the shots over something, then offer to own it.
 There is no invisible fairy that goes around turning your ideas into reality.
-Everyone is expected to volunteer for their fair share of responsibility.
+Everyone is required to assume their fair share of responsibility.

 ZAs are obliged to individually report their activity to the collective.
-Members should monitor levels of participation, and everyone must assume responsibility for safeguarding the common good.
+All members should monitor levels of participation, and everyone must assume responsibility for safeguarding the common good.

 Translation: We’re each accountable to one another.
 There’s nowhere to hide.
 If someone isn’t pulling their weight, or is demonstrating undue care, then any one of us has the power to kick their ass.
-If something is jeopardising the common good, then we’ve each individually got an obligation to address that, no matter how small it may be… up to and including picking up litter!
+If something is jeopardising the common good, then we’ve each individually got an obligation to address that, no matter how small it may be!

 The statute consists of the cooperative’s purpose, plus the outcome of each subsequent consensus process (where applicable).
 The statute is dynamic, and is based upon collective recollection.
 Aside from the mission statement it must not be compiled into a written legislature.
 This is mandated in order to maintain a pragmatic, flexible, and contemporary outlook, so that the cooperative is capable of adapting to ever changing circumstances.